 "I have been in the sales field since I was in high school, so for half of my life.
 I have worked my way up through the ranks from a part-time sales associate in various departments to assistant manager, to department manager.
 I know that I have learned much of what I need to succeed in this role and I look forward to exceeding your expectations as I gain even more knowledge."

 "I have three years of sales experience in a traditional setting, and have been selling in some capacity since high school in a retail environment, and as a bartender while putting myself through University."

 "I understand that you are looking for a teacher newer to their career.
 Although I have eight years' experience as a teacher, you will find that I am very open to learning new classroom techniques.
 I am a huge proponent of continued learning and pivoting my teaching style based on the needs of each classroom."

 Many interviewers will start off with this question, which could throw you off a bit.
 You've done all of this research on the company but have you prepared to talk about yourself?
-The interviewer is looking for relevant information to the position for which you applied.
-Respond by mentioning your education, how many years of experience you have in your field, and be sure give some details about your most current position.
+The interviewer is looking for relevant information about the position for which you applied.
+Respond by mentioning your education, how many years of experience you have in your field, and be sure to give some details about your most current position.
 Conclude your response with a statement about what you are looking for in a role at this time.

 "With pleasure!
-I have over ten years of experience within the professional services industry and am interested in growing my career to the next level, and become an executive assistant.
+I have over ten years of experience in the professional services industry and am interested in growing my career to the next level, and become an executive assistant.
 On a more personal note, I love to read, go hiking and spend a lot of my extra time volunteering with the humane society."